Myasuka/flink-table-store-101/real-time-update/README.md

 ## Get Started

 ### Brief Step Summary
   1. Start MySQL container via docker compose, and the container will generate data with scale factor 10 (about 59 million records) and load data to the table `lineitem` under the database `tpch_s10` automatically.
 It takes about 2-3 minutes to generate the data, and about 15 minutes to load the data.
-During this period, you can download and prepare Flink, Flink CDC and FTS dependencies, and start Flink cluster and SQL CLI.
+During this period, you can download and prepare Flink, Flink CDC and Paimon dependencies, and start Flink cluster and SQL CLI.

-  2. After the load finishes, start the streaming CDC job to sync the full snapshot to FTS DWD table.
+  2. After the load finishes, start the streaming CDC job to sync the full snapshot to Paimon DWD table.

   3. The container maintains a count down timer with 1 hour to invoke TPC-H's New Sales Refresh Function (RF1) and Old Sales Refresh Function (RF2) to continuously generate new orders and delete orders as updates, with certain intervals.
 The container keeps generating RF1 and RF2 until it is stopped.